 Our Terms, Payment & Refund Policy, Models' Bill of Rights, and Studio Safety Guidelines

 This webpage's content is from our Handbook.
-Every Student at H&R Studio will be provided with a PDF copy of this Handbook including our Terms, Payment & Refund Policy, Models' Bill of Rights, and Studio Safety Guidelines, and it will be reviewed in person at the beginning of each Session's first Class.
+Every Student and/or visitor at H&R Studio has access to both a digital and PDF copy of this Handbook including our Terms, Payment & Refund Policy, Models' Bill of Rights, and Studio Safety Guidelines.

 Terminology: H&R Studio (co-founders Brett Harvey & Lauren Redding, the business entity of H&R Studio LLC, and all persons associated via teaching or paid studio assistance); Student (person enrolling and/or enrolled at H&R Studio); Session (7-week duration of classes); Classes (Session-long set of seven meetings); Class (Classes' individual 3-hour-long weekly meetings); Programs (workshops, private lessons, performances, and/or lectures occurring at H&R Studio); Studio (entire property premises of H&R Studio and all its furnishings, materials, tools, and possessions); Model (person employed by H&R Studio who agrees to pose for Classes and Programs either clothed or nude); Material/Materials (any wet or dry media or tool utilized in a Class or Program at or as part of the Studio).

 1. Students acknowledge that their participation, travel to and/or from, and payments to H&R Studio are VOLUNTARY.